This is what you will learn by reading this blog;

 Pre-employment assessments (or pre-hire assessments) are tests/tools you can use to assess and compare different candidates.
 The focus of these assessments can range from personality and cultural fit to cognitive skills and behaviour.

 All with one goal: Getting to know your candidates.

 Three reasons to start working with pre-employment assessments

 - Efficiency.
 When working with pre-employment assessments you can more easily categorize your candidates, ranging from disqualified up to highly promising.
 This prevents you from spending your time on the wrong candidates.

 - Objectivity.
 Working with pre-employment assessments allows you to collect a broad set of data per candidate to objectively base your hiring decisions on.
-After all, gut feeling shouldn’t be your only driver, right?
+After all, the gut feeling shouldn’t be your only driver, right?

 - Quality.
-And least but not least, pre-employment assessments help you raising the quality of your hires by easily helping you find the very best candidate in terms of job fit and/or team fit.
+And least but not least, pre-employment assessments help you raise the quality of your hires by easily helping you find the very best candidate in terms of job fit and/or team fit.

 Checklist for pre-employment assessments

 When willing to start implementing pre-employment assessments there are two decisions to make.

 The first question you should ask yourself is: ”What’s important to me?”
 Is it skills?
 Intelligence?
 Or is cultural fit your main focus?